CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 });
 ```

-Now gluJS knows to nest the corresponding view within the proper location *and* bind it to the nested view model referenced by 'detail'.
+Now GluJS knows to nest the corresponding view within the proper location *and* bind it to the nested view model referenced by 'detail'.

 Note that you can pass in parent arguments (like 'region') which will override anything set in the defined view.
 This lets you re-use views across different contexts - the included assets example re-uses an assets view both as inline detail and a pop-up inspector/editor.